mikprin/synopsys_safety_demo_gui/README.md

 To launch the GUI just run `safety_demo_ctk_gui.py` with your python3.10 installation.

+## Hardware connection

+To see that board was connected all you need is to connect computer USB port with the board's UART micro USB port.
+After that you will see that connection button is green and board readings is there.
+Board will send readings only of power is ON.

+(picture of the port will be here)
 # Archetechture

 Source are presented with `safety_demo_ctk_gui.py` with `SafetyDemoGui` class and `uart_handler` with `UartHandler`.